 Please complete an online application form after viewing GIN’s Memorandum and Articles of Association.
 Your application will be reviewed and you will hear from our Membership Manager within a few days.
 If you need any additional information or help with the application process, please email Alice Bird at: firstname.lastname@example.org.

 The main source of funding for the network comes from the fees paid by its members.
 However, in order to provide the widest access to our resources we have always aimed to keep our subscriptions at as low a level as possible.
-At our 2020 AGM it was agreed that there would be no increase to the fees for 2021.Membership fees are based on the location of the organisation/individual.
+At our 2021 AGM it was agreed that there would be a fee increase of 1.5% for 2022.Membership fees are based on the location of the organisation/individual.
 The World Bank classification is used to determine High and Upper-Middle income economies and Lower-Middle- and Low-income economies.
 Details of this can be found here.

 * The term “consumer” is used to address all groups (who are not healthcare professionals) who contribute to or could potentially contribute to evidence-based clinical practice guidelines.
 This includes individuals:• who have a condition or disability relevant to guidelines in use, in development or in need of development, or being implemented• such as family and friends who provide unpaid care• from organisations representing consumer interests, including voluntary sector or non-governmental organisations.Synonyms of consumer include ‘patient’, ‘carer’ ‘consumer advocate’, ‘service user’, ‘user representative’ or ‘patient representative’.